envoyproxy/envoy-wasm/examples/wasm/README.md

     "accept": "*/*",
     "x-forwarded-proto": "http",
     "x-request-id": "0adbf0d3-8dfd-452f-a80a-1d6aa2ab06e2",
-    "foo": "bar",                    <-- This is added to the request header by our Lua script. --< "x-envoy-expected-rq-timeout-ms": "15000",
+    "newheader": "newheadervalue",                    <-- This is added to the request header by our Lua script. --< "x-envoy-expected-rq-timeout-ms": "15000",
     "content-length": "0"
   },